yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Your task is to implement two structs `BreadthFirstOrderGenerator`  and `DepthFirstOrderGenerator` that traverse the graph in Breadth-first and Depth-first order respectively, starting from a given node.
 Your structs should adopt the protocols `GeneratorType` and `SequenceType`, and hence should implement functions of those protocols.
 Neighbours of a node will be traversed in the order of nodes that appear in the `plist` file.

+`Traversable.swift` contains functions that the `Traversable` protocol should implement and the respective return types and values. `Dictionary+Traversable.swift` is an extension of the `Dictionary` class that adopts the `Traversable` protocol.
+Your generators should work well with this extension too.

 The test cases will parse property lists into their constituent Swift objects.
 Your implementation only needs to deal with graphs represented as `Dictionary`s in the format of the graph.

 - Implement the struct `DepthFirstOrderGenerator`, which adopts the protocols `GeneratorType` and `SequenceType`.
 The constructor accepts a graph (represented as our dictionary format) and a start bide.
 Calls to `next()` will return the nodes in Depth-first search order, starting at the given node. **(20 points)**